salawekesa/Me-Talk-app/README.md

 # Me-Talk-app

 "
-This is an a self talk site where you get chat(for the sake of sanity) with yourself and type what you are "
+This is an a self talk site where you get to chat with yourself (for the sake of sanity) and type what you are feeling "
 <img src ="image/screens.jpg>